-\underline{a} / Detail may not add to totals due to rounding.
+$\underline{a}$ / Detail may not add to totals due to rounding.
 Totals include only those civilian health and pension plan participants who reported their earnings in the Survey.
 When those not reporting their earnings are added, coverage totals are higher.

-constitute the major form of savings for more than half of all persons with pension coverage.
+Pensions redistribute wealth to favor those at the lower end of the income scale who do not tend to save much out of current income.
+According to the EBRI/U.S. Department of Health and Human Services (HHS) May 1983 Current Population Survey (CPS) Pension Supplement, accumulated pension benefits constitute the major form of savings for more than half of all persons with pension coverage.
 More than 40 percent of the labor force reported no savings income in 1983 (table 3).
 This group's average income was \$9,651, just under half the average income of those reporting some asset income.
 Almost half of the group reporting little or no savings income were covered by employer pensions, however.
 Pensions thus constituted a net increase in savings for these workers.
 As the Committee press release noted, assessments of pension-related tax policies should consider the net increase and redistribution of wealth that results from expanded pension coverage.